g-ampo/SPIDER-Brute-Force/README.md

 As a reminder, you can attach your terminal to a desired container by using `docker exec -it <container_ID> bash`, where `<container_ID>` can be obtained by running `docker ps`.
 Do not forget to add both the SSH username and password to the respective txt dictionaries as well (passwords.txt and users.txt).

+## Multiple Login attempt (Method 1)
+The attacker container (custom Kali image instance) can use a predefined set of login details to brute force the victim (ubuntu running vulnerable OpenSSH service).
+After attaching the terminal to the malicious container, we can use the Hydra tool to perform brute force attacks using predefined datasets.

 ### Step 0 (you can skip if you used launcher.sh)
 Build the provided Dockerfile to create the malicious container image: